PhilipDaniels/rsforcs/site/content/linq/_index.md

 ## See also
 For loops
-Writing your own custom iterator (a sequence of random numbers).
+Writing your own custom iterat or (a sequence of random numbers).